A Call to Reconciliation at Ryerson

 The signatories of this letter invite you to join us in taking the next step.
 In the coming weeks and months, we will be reflecting on the TRC's recommendations and determining how best to make them a reality at Ryerson University.
 The Indigenous community is looking for the support of the Ryerson community at large, as Indigenous students, faculty, and staff continue to lead this important work.

-We encourage all members of the Ryerson community to begin by reading the TRC’s Summary of the Final Report.
+We encourage all members of the Ryerson community to begin by reading the TRC’s Summary of the Final Report, external link.

 Please consider posting these materials on your course website or using them in class to encourage students to learn bout the impacts of residential schooling and ongoing Indigenous struggles.